What does atypia mean?

 - Infection – Cells that become infected by a virus can look very atypical.
 Pathologists sometimes call this change viral cytopathic effects.
 This type of atypia will go away once the infection is removed from the body.

 - Radiation – Radiation is a common treatment for cancer.
 Normal, healthy cells that have been exposed to radiation commonly look very atypical when examined under the microscope.
 Your doctor should always let your pathologist know if you are receiving currently radiation or have received radiation in the past.

 - Pre-cancerous diseases – The abnormal cells in most pre-cancerous diseases look atypical when examined under the microscope.
 Pre-cancerous diseases that show atypical cells include dysplasia and carcinoma in situ.

 - Cancer – Almost all cancers are made up of cells that look atypical compared to the normal, healthy cells around them.
 In this case, atypia is very important because it helps your pathologist make the diagnosis and determine the tumour grade.

-Why is this important?
-It is important to keep in mind that atypia is a description of the way some cells look and not a complete diagnosis by itself.
+It is important to remember that atypia is a description of the way some cells look and not a complete diagnosis by itself.
 In many cases your pathologist will try to determine the cause of the atypical cells.
 If the cause is known, it will be described in your pathology report.
 However, your doctors may only be able to determine the cause of the atypia later with the help of additional information about you and your medical history.

-Pathologists use the term reactive atypia to describe cells that show atypia in response to inflammation, infection, or radiation.
+Pathologists use the term reactive atypia to describe cells that show this change in response to inflammation, infection, or radiation.
 Reactive atypia is not cancer.